 Methods of teaching and learning are under continuous review and development to ensure that the needs of students are met.
 Additionally, the curriculum provision is being developed in relation to the College's aims to widen participation in further education.
 A team of Teaching and Learning Ambassadors continue to develop and promote innovative teaching and learning strategies.
-Students who were required to self-isolate were able to join lessons remotely via Microsoft Teams.
 Over the years, the college's outstanding contribution to raising achievement and aspiration has been recognised by various bodies: the prestigious AoC President's Gold Medal; the DFE's award for the provision of Level 3 courses and of course the Queen's Anniversary Prize.
-The College has developed good links with Oxbridge Colleges and has developed specialist provision to prepare students for entry to the Oxbridge Colleges: 23 students fulfilled their offers for Oxford or Cambridge.
+A new enrichment activity, 'Aspire to Teach', was introduced in 2022-23 to support students who are interested in teaching as a career.
+The programme was shortlisted for an award by the Sixth Form College Association.
+The College underwent its most recent Ofsted inspection in December 2022 and was judged 'Outstanding' in all areas.
+The College has developed good links with Oxbridge Colleges and has developed specialist provision to prepare students for entry to the Oxbridge Colleges: 17 students fulfilled their offers for Oxford or Cambridge.
 The College also has specialist support for students applying for Medicine, Dentistry and Veterinary courses.
-Pleasingly there were 67 successful applicants for these courses in 2022.
+Pleasingly there were 64 successful applicants for these courses in 2023.